WebDaD/SmallBusinessManager/README.md

 # REST
 The REST is modular.
-To ensure only a valid user may see the data of his company only it uses HTTP Authentification Based on the login, the company_id will be used to filter results Base Object is URL/REST/
+To ensure only a valid user may see the data of his company only it uses HTTP Authentification.
+Based on the login, the company_id will be used to filter results Base Object is URL/REST/
 After that, every module is an object, e.g. URL/REST/bills